 - Love sauce?
 It’s easy to add sauce to this dish too.
 My favorite is this 5-minute dijon cream sauce.
 Just make it and drizzle over the cooked chicken and broccoli.
 Be ready to hear some lips smacking when you serve this sauce!

 - Not a fan of broccoli?
 No problem.
 Other favorite veggies that go with chicken include carrots, cauliflower, green beans, peppers, zucchini, and Brussels sprouts.

 - Is the parmesan just not enough cheese?
 Been there.
 For a super-cheesy version, place a slice of provolone (or other) cheese on top of each breast, then cover the skillet back up for another couple of minutes to melt it on top.

 More Amazing Dinner Recipes

 - Sheet Pan Lemon Herb Tuna Steaks and Potatoes

 - Salmon New Orleans

 - Stuffed Chicken Marsala

-Did you make this quick and easy chicken and broccoli skillet meal?
+Did you make this quick and easy one-pan chicken and veggie meal?
 YAY!
 Please rate the recipe below!